jarreed0/ArchGE/README.md

 The known bugs include the following:

 - The splashscreen no longer works.
- - We are currently working on this right now!
+ We are currently working on this right now!
- - Bypass it with the debug() feature: `engine.debug()` after initialization.
+ Bypass it with the debugMode() feature: `engine.debug()` after initialization.
 - Input!
 Input!
 Input!
- - The input class, sadly didn't have any sort of overhaul in the latest update.
+ The input class, sadly didn't have any sort of overhaul in the latest update.
- - Because of this there is a few bugs from the previous ArchGE version.
+ Because of this there is a few bugs from the previous ArchGE version.
- - Update on the way!
+ Update on the way!

 Know of any other bugs?
 Let us know!